ThisIsRex/vp-crypt/readme.md

 # Description
-A tool to encrypt/decrypt ArcticFox firmware (VandalProof encryption)
+A tool to encrypt/decrypt an ArcticFox firmware (VandalProof encryption)

 # Usage
 ```